How Much Does PPE Cost? & How To Save on Workwear | Checkatrade

 Providing PPE is a legal requirement for employers and is covered under the Personal Protective Equipment at Work Regulations 1992.
 This includes tradespeople who have a small team working for them.

-As government guidance points out, every employer must make sure suitable PPE and training are provided to those exposed to risk.
+Government guidance points out that every employer must make sure suitable PPE and training are provided to those exposed to risk.
+If not, the risk of injury or long-term illness increases.
+Such as developing hand-arm vibration syndrome.

-Roofers, for example, have to climb on top of buildings because it’s necessary to complete jobs.
-These risks cannot be avoided, so goggles, hand protection and harnesses must be used to keep people safe from harm.
+The best PPE for tradespeople depends on the trade.
+Roofers, for example, climb on top of buildings to complete jobs.
+These risks cannot be avoided, so goggles, hand protection and harnesses must be used to keep people safe.

 Save on PPE